CPK Insurance

 Adjusting your deductible is a straightforward way to reduce your premium.
 By increasing your per-occurrence deductible, you take on more financial responsibility for small claims in exchange for a lower premium.
 This approach works best for businesses with strong cash reserves and a low frequency of claims.

 Finally, shopping your coverage regularly is essential.
 CPK Insurance recommends obtaining competitive quotes every one to two years.
 Insurance market conditions change, carrier appetites shift, and new competitors enter the market regularly.
-A business that was quoted the best rate three years ago may be significantly overpaying today.
+A business that was quoted a lower rate three years ago may be overpaying today.

 Getting Quotes for General Liability Insurance